 - Once the rice starts simmering, reduce the heat to low and cover the pan.
 Cook for 15 minutes.
 Remove the lid and cook a little longer if all of the liquid has not absorbed.

 - Work on the mango-avocado salsa while the rice cooks.

 - Cut the mangos, avocado, and red pepper into ½-inch dice (1.27 cm).
 Chop the cilantro and finely chop the jalapeno.

 - Sprinkle the chopped avocado with the lime juice to help prevent browning.

 - Mix all of the mango-avocado salsa ingredients together in a medium bowl.
-Divide the salsa evenly among four 2-cup size containers.

 For meal prep:

 - Cut the avocado fresh right before serving if you don't want it to brown.
 Use four 3½-cup containers for the lentils and rice, and four 2-cup containers for the mango-avocado salsa (i.e., eight containers in all).

 - Garnish with the cashews and the coconut flakes and keep the containers refrigerated until ready to serve.
 The lentils and rice can be reheated in the microwave or simply allowed to come to room temperature.